Attached garages and carports, pergolas, greenhouses, sunrooms, covered decks and porches.

 A new Home Buyer Warranty may be required if your addition is 75 per cent or more of the existing house square footage.
 For more information about the warranty in reference to additions, see the reconstruction bulletin on Alberta Municipal Affairs Registrar Bulletins page.
 Visit the new home warranties page or call 1-866-421-6929 for general information.

-The Alberta Building Code requires a radon remediation system rough-in installation for all new construction projects.
+The National Building Code (Alberta Edition) requires a radon remediation system rough-in installation for all new construction projects.
 If you are adding to the footprint of your home, this will affect your renovation.

 Radon is a naturally occurring gas that is invisible, odourless and tasteless.
 When diluted by the air, it does not cause problems.
 When concentrated in enclosed space, however, it has been linked to serious health issues.